 Males are a bit longer and more massive than females.
 Males mature at about 9 to 15 years old and can live as long as 40 to 45 years.
 Females mature at about 5 to 12 years old and may live longer than 50 years.
 The average life span for both males and females is around 20 years.

 What do they sound like?

 Bottlenose dolphin Baker D was underweight, suffering from dehydration and had a puncture wound on his snout when he was rescued in San Francisco in 2004.
 Estimated to be just 3 to 4 years old, Baker D didn’t have the strength to swim on his own when he was transported to a rehabilitation pool at the Center’s hospital so he was put into a floating support sling to prevent him from drowning.

 After weeks of round-the-clock care, including antibiotics and medications to help stabilize his heart, Baker D regained his health and was able to swim on his own.
 He was released with a satellite tag in Monterey Bay but quickly traveled south to join a pod of dolphins near the Channel Islands.

-The Common Bottlenose Dolphin swims in all of the world's tropical and temperate seas.
+The common bottlenose dolphin swims in all of the world's tropical and temperate seas.
 Some populations are strictly local; others migrate extensively.
 There are offshore and inshore populations as well.
-In California, coastal Common Bottlenose Dolphins stay close to shore between Cabo San Lucas to just north of San Francisco.
+In California, coastal common bottlenose dolphins stay close to shore between Cabo San Lucas, Mexico, and just north of San Francisco, California.

-Birthing can occur anytime of the year, but generally peaks in the spring with a secondary peak in the autumn.
-A newborn dolphin is 3 to 4 feet in length and may weigh 33 to 66 lbs. after gestation of 11 to 12 months.
+Dolphin births can occur any time of the year, but generally peak in the spring with a secondary peak in the autumn.
+A newborn dolphin is 3 to 4 feet in length and may weigh 33 to 66 pounds after a gestation of 11 to 12 months.
 When born, a second dolphin (male or female) may assist in the delivery and continue to associate with the young calf.